philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 ## Stannatrane Tripod

+Delete the files from the previous test.
 Copy the six Swift files from this [GitHub Gist](https://gist.github.com/philipturner/6a6e04f3e8a7b2bda2b8c99c492d4e49) into "Sources/Workspace".
 Click <b>Download ZIP</b> on the GitHub Gist website, extract the files, and drag them into the source folder.

 Prepare energy-minimized structures of two variations of the Sn-H feedstock holder.
 Use SSD key-value caching to map compiled structure to minimized structure.
 Learn to use the `.build` folder as a reproducible location for writing files.